 - The Oldham, Rochdale and Tameside Covid-19 Community Response Fund (opens in a new tab) is now live.
 It is offering grants of up to £200 or up to £1,000.

-- MACC is keeping track of funding available to organisations in Manchester
+- Manchester Community Central (MACC) (opens in a new tab) is keeping track of funding available to organisations in Manchester

 - Organisations in Bury (opens in a new tab) can bid for a share of £10,000 to support them in the work they are doing to help people through the Covid-19 crisis.

-Greater Manchester Centre for Voluntary Organisation has a suite of web pages providing guidance, support and resources for VCSE organisations, including specific pages for Social Enterprises and BAME communities.
-You can also find out what GMCVO is doing in response to Copvid-19.
-The web pages can be accessed here.
+Greater Manchester Centre for Voluntary Organisation has a suite of web pages providing guidance, support and resources for VCSE organisations, including specific pages for Social Enterprises (opens in a new tab) and Black, Asian and Minority Ethnic (BAME) communities (opens in a new tab).
+You can also find out what Greater Manchester Centre for Voluntary Organisation (GMCVO) (opens in a new tab) is doing in response to Copvid-19.

 Article Published: 19/05/2020 10:30 AM